Charter School Authorization

 - After the review process, the Department will inform the applicant in writing when they shall meet with the Commissioner of Education concerning the application to establish a charter school.

 - Finally, the application is then submitted to the State Board of Education.
 The Charter Development Team will appear before the Board, where the Board will make a determination on approval or denial of the charter application.

 Requirements for Submitting an Application

-- An applicant seeking state board approval for a charter school submits a letter of intent to submit a proposed charter school application.
+- An applicant seeking State Board approval for a charter school would first submit a letter of intent to submit.

 - Applications should not exceed 50 pages; not including appendices (i.e., letters of support, proposed five-year budget).
 Letters of support are strongly encouraged.